Theming

 v-on-click-away

-Using vue-clickaway enabling you to close something if you click away from the element, example can be found within the core.
+Rapidez uses vue-clickaway, enabling you to close something if you click away from the element.
+An example can be found within the core.

 Multistore